fatihkeskin6/clanApi/README.md

 ## Deployment Model (Cloud Run)

-This service is continuously deployed from a GitHub repository using Cloud Run's native source integration.
+- This service is continuously deployed from a GitHub repository using
+- Cloud Run's native source integration.
 Each commit triggers a new revision without requiring a separate CI/CD pipeline.
+---
+## Dockerization

+- The Clan API is packaged as a Docker container and runs consistently across local and cloud environments
+- The application is built using a single `Dockerfile`
+- Dependencies are installed via `requirements.txt`
+- The container exposes the FastAPI application using **Uvicorn**
+- Cloud Run builds and runs this container directly
 ---

 ## API Endpoints